7am to 10pm (Monday to Saturday)

 School Streets are, in their simplest form, timed closures to motor traffic outside schools - usually during pick up and drop off times.

 For the trial, we are closing off Princes Road starting from the junction with Park Road.
 The trial will see this section of road monitored by an Automatic Number Plate Recognition (ANPR) camera which will detect vehicles travelling in to the restricted area.
 The restriction will only apply at certain times of the day to coincide with the school pickup and drop offs.
 The scheme will also incorporate a new one way system, starting at Princes Road junction with Park Road and ending at Borough Road junction with Park Road We are sending out this pre scheme questionnaire to gain your feedback.

 The timings are dependent on the school and location of the school street.
 Alexandra's School Street timings will be from 8.15-9.30 in the morning and 2.30-3.45 in the afternoon.
 The one way system will be all day as well as outside of the school days.

 Is there a penalty charge for entering the School Street?

 What if I’m already within the school street parking zone?

 I'm a parent or carer, can I enter the school street zone?

 No. Parents or carers dropping children at school will not be able to enter the school street zone.
 You can only enter if you or your child are a blue badge holder.
 You will still be able to walk, cycle or scoot to school in a more friendly and safe environment.
-For the Lovelace School Street, the King’s Centre is available as a safe and convenient location for you to park and stride from.

 I’m a blue badge holder, will I be able to enter the school street?